joaomdsg/go_island_adventure_challenge/README.md

 Prepare to embark on a thrilling coding quest, where each challenge is housed in [challenges](./challenges).
 Within these enchanting directories, you'll discover the secrets of the challenge, waiting to be unraveled by your coding prowess.

-Within the each directory, you'll uncover the secrets of the challenge:

-- `description.md`: Delve into the detailed challenge description, revealing the problem statement, requirements, and any additional information to guide your quest.
-- `main_test.go`: This is your battlefield of tests and code.
-Harness your skills, craft tests, and forge a solution that triumphs over the challenge.

-Armed with this knowledge, venture forth into the challenges, conquer each one, and unlock the treasures that lie ahead!
-Happy coding, brave adventurer! ⚔️

-## Got stuck? 🏖️

-If you hit a roadblock, don't sweat it!
-You can always cheat!

-#### Solutions 💎

-Aye, it be true.
-The solutions to these here challenges aren't lost to the sea.
-They're safely stashed away in the 'buried_treasure' directory, waiting for some brave soul to unearth them. 🏴‍☠️

-But remember, explorer: with great power comes great responsibility.
-The true adventure lies not in the destination, but the journey.
-So, we advise you not to dig up these solutions unless ye find yourself marooned, stuck between the rock of the challenge and the hard place of a relentless error message. 🦜

-If ye find yourself in such a pickle, then by all means, let the 'buried_treasure' guide your way.
-But tread lightly, and remember: every challenge solved by your own wits is a victory against the unpredictable seas of coding.
-So, keep sailing, keep exploring, and make every line of code your own adventure! ⚓️🌊

-Alright, that's enough chit-chat.
-Time to dive into the challenges and start your Island Adventure Challenge.
-Good luck, and happy coding, explorer! 🏝😎

 ## Contributing 🍹

 Feel like adding a challenge or improving something?
 Awesome!
 Check out our [CONTRIBUTING.md](CONTRIBUTING.md) for a quick guide on how to contribute.
 We welcome pull requests like a beach bar welcomes thirsty explorers. 🍍